 - Before that, The Super Mario Bros.
 Super Show featured various guest stars, including Nicole Eggert, Sgt Slaughter, Pam Matteson (once as herself and once as Cher), Harry Blackstone Jr., Magic Johnson, Brian Bonsall, Jim Lange, Vanna White, "Rowdy" Roddy Piper, Cyndi Lauper, Ernie Hudson, Moon Zappa, Elvira, and Captain Lou Albano, who gets bonus points for playing the main character but still appearing as himself in one episode.

 - Garfield and Friends had several celebrity guest stars like Imogene Coca, James Earl Jones, and Don Knotts.
-Some of these celebrity guest stars were recurring characters on the show, like Victoria Jackson, who played Garfield's love interest, Penelope, and Kevin Meaney, who played Aloysius Pig, Orson's bossy cousin who worked for DA-DUM!
-The Network!
+Some of these celebrity guest stars were recurring characters on the show, like Victoria Jackson (Garfield's love interest, Penelope), and Kevin Meaney (Aloysius Pig, Orson's bossy cousin who worked for [[Sting DA-DUM!]]
+The Network!).